-Bebe’s Product Recommendations: If you want to try highlighting and contouring for the first time, try a mini palette like this one from Benefit.
+Bebe’s Product Recommendations: If you want to try highlighting and contouring for the first time, try a mini palette like this one.

 What I Said: I don’t want too much!
 I just want a slight shadow to create and boost my cheekbones!